InfoLytic-Lab/InfoLytic-Lab/README.md

-# MKS_Solutions
+# InfoLytic Lab
-Landing page for the organization
+Landing page for the organisation